Mr. Macke was selected by the Dallas Business Journal as one of its “40 Under 40” honorees for 2017.

 - Tidewater Inc. in its $1.25 billion combination with GulfMark Offshore, Inc.

-- Town & Country Holdings, Inc. (d/b/a Town & Country Living) in its sale to H.I.G.
+- Town & Country Living in its sale to H.I.G.
 Capital

 - TPG Growth and TPG Special Situations Partners in the acquisition of a minority stake in Spotify Technology S.A.

-- Trive Capital in its acquisition of Picture Head Holdings, LLC and subsidiaries; in Picture Head Holdings, LLC’s acquisition of The Farm Post Production Limited; and its sale of Southern Towing Company, LLC
+- Trive Capital in its acquisitions of California Brazing and Picture Head Holdings, LLC and subsidiaries; in Picture Head Holdings, LLC’s acquisition of The Farm Post Production Limited; and its sale of Southern Towing Company, LLC

 - The management team of U.S. Renal Care, Inc., together with Bain Capital and other investors in the acquisition of U.S. Renal Care from Leonard Green & Partners and other institutional investors